LenweSeregon/CodingGameRacePod/README.md

 ### From Wood 2
 * My first step as stated in 14/12/2012 was to work on my base code architecture in order to make the code evolve faster afterwards
+* Simply including the algorithm tip provided by Coding games allowed me to pass to Wood 1, no much thinking there, simply add to add that part on my code architecture

+### From Wood 1

 ## Timeline